 Cheryl Walters is the owner and director of Lotus Bloom Yoga Studio.
 Cheryl has been teaching yoga for over two decades, is a Certified Anusara Teacher and has directed Yoga Teacher Training Programs locally for over 10 years.
 Cheryl’s life has been deeply enriched by the many gifts of yoga.
-As a result she has been teaching and sharing these gifts in the Prescott, Arizona area since 2001.
+As a result, she has been teaching and sharing these gifts in the Prescott, Arizona area since 2001.
 Her life was transformed when she discovered Anusara Yoga, falling in love with the unique blend of Universal Principles of Alignment and the philosophy of Intrinsic Goodness.
 Cheryl has a remarkable gift for inspiring her students to embody the practice of yoga, not just on their mats but in their lives – to truly live their yoga.
 Cheryl shines with her joy for life and love of people, and is passionate about the transformation that exists within the practice of yoga.
-Her classes enliven the body, mind and heart; celebrating beauty in all its diversity.
+Her classes enliven the body, mind, and heart; celebrating beauty in all its diversity.
 Cheryl honors all who have been a presence in her life, acknowledging everyone especially her students as her greatest teachers.
 Cheryl also has been in the field of integrated therapies and holistic healing arts for over 25 years, she has a local private practice as a Conscious Living Coach and as an Intrinsic Breathwork practitioner.
-RYT Teacher Trainer, yoga series and workshop facilitator.

 Julie has been teaching and studying all aspect of yoga since the late 80’s when she came upon the Temple of Kriya yoga in Chicago.
 It was there she became a devotee of Goswami Kriyananda and the teachings of Kriya Yoga.
-She has since been ordained as Swami Samudrananda, a spiritual name bestowed upon her after years of self study and disciplined practices.
+She has since been ordained as Swami Samudrananda, a spiritual name bestowed upon her after years of self-study and disciplined practices.
 It was during this time when she became passionate about the ancient philosophy of yoga and began to facilitate workshops & assist in spiritual guidance across the country.
 She recently arrived to Prescott via the west coast of Florida where she co-owed a yoga studio, lead teacher training’s, workshops, group & private classes with the most wonderful groups of people!
 You will find that Julie incorporates many styles of teaching into her classes.
 She has enjoyed the alignment of Iyengar, the discipline of Ashtanga, the energizing flow of vinyasa and the victorious breaths of Kundalini.
-Her classes are accessible to all levels of students and teachers.
+Her classes are accessible to all levels of students and teach

 Andie began practicing yoga in 2004.
 She enrolled in Yoga Teacher Training in 2012 and began teaching right out of the gate.
 She loves being a teacher and a student!
 Over the past 14 years, she has attended countless yoga classes, workshops and emersions focusing on inversions, arm balances, backbends, anatomy and much more.